avidela/local-agent/docs/architecture.md

     *   Handle the request directly using its configured tools.
     *   Delegate the request to a relevant sub-agent (e.g., if the request requires online research and evaluation, it transfers to the `researcher`).
 3. If a sub-agent handles the request, it uses its own instructions and tools to fulfill the task.
 4. After a sub-agent completes its task (or if the `local_agent` handled it directly), the result is typically returned, and the `local_agent` may format the final response to the user.
-Callbacks may intercept or modify input/output at various stages (see [Agent Callbacks](callbacks.md)).
+Callbacks are defined but currently commented out in the implementation (see [Agent Callbacks](callbacks.md)).

 ## Extending the Architecture